henrik/octopress/source/_posts/2015-01-08-backslashy-ruby.markdown

 end
 ```

 The trailing backslash is just [the (rarely used) Ruby syntax](http://phrogz.net/ProgrammingRuby/language.html#sourcelayout) to say "this expression continues on the next line".
-You can think of it as escaping the line break so it has no effect.
+You can think of it as escaping the line break so it has no effect (as a mnemonic – it's not what actually happens).

 I know, it looks weird.
 But if you try it, I think you'll come to like it.